Uncategorized

 • Set up your organized system of belongings and place like-things together

-• Let baskets take responsibility with organization
+• Use baskets for organization

 • Devise a plan to maintain its orderliness